FreezerTheGod/Prism-AI-Text-Summarizer/README.md

 ```

 ### 🎨 Styling Streamlit with custom CSS and HTML
 By default, Streamlit's widgets look fairly generic.
-I learned that `st.markdown()` can render raw HTML and CSS if you pass `unsafe_allow_html=True`, which let me define a custom color palette, typography, and layout using CSS variables, then apply it across the whole app — including overriding Streamlit's own built-in components like buttons and sliders.
+I learned that `st.markdown()` can render raw HTML and CSS if you pass `unsafe_allow_html=True`, which let me define a custom color palette, typography, and layout using CSS variables, then apply it across the whole app, including overriding Streamlit's own built-in components like buttons and sliders.

 ```python
 st.markdown("""